wallytutor/notes-book/coding-notes/haskell.md

     putStrLn (show $ (hypotenuse 3) 4)
 ```

+- Tuple types are types of their own
+- Prefer curried functions when possible

 ```haskell
 sumIt :: Num a => (a, a) -> a
 sumIt (a, b) = a + b